 - Native overscan handling (i.e. it handles larger bounding boxes than the image frame/format)

-- Processes the RGB channels of an input image (no support for the Alpha channel yet)
+- Processes the RGB channels of an input image (no support for the Alpha channel/4th channel in layers yet)

 - GPU accelerated using CUDA by NVIDIA (requires a NVIDIA graphics card)